Flight cancelled or delayed due to strike? Know your rights

 When am I entitled to compensation in the event of a strike?

 - Your flight does not fall within the immediate strike period

-- Your flight was operated no more than 6 years ago
+- Your flight disruption was in the last 6 years ago

 - You checked in for your flight on time

 - Your flight took off from the EU or landed in the EU.
 In the latter case, the airline’s headquarters must be in the EU

 - You arrived at least 3 hours later at your final destination

 What do I need to do in the event of a strike?

 - Get the airline to provide the cause of the delay or cancellation in writing